2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 To these aspects, add:

-- totential merchant biases toward Bitcoin;
+- potential merchant biases toward Bitcoin;
 - the difficulty of finding a software solution** that works perfectly; and
 - but also, **the importance of making them understand the benefits of accepting Bitcoin** as a payment method.